Damienkatz/Kayos-Design/kayosdesign.md

 ###De-duplication, Scheduling and Fairness

 We want consumers to see messages in the order they are sent, but we also want the ability to revise messages with a new version.
 If messages are keyed, then any subsequent messages with the same key will overwrite previous messages, which is effectively key de-duplication.
-This means a consumer only has to see the most recent revision of a message, not every message version, and if a consumer has been disconnected from a long time makes it easier to catch up without the excessive work of processing every revision of every key.
+This means a consumer only has to see the most recent revision of a message, not every message version, and if a consumer has been disconnected for a long time, it can catch up without the excessive work of processing every revision of every key.

 This can accomplished by: